kunal-visoulia/Board-Game-Review-Prediction/README.md

 >**Random forest builds multiple decision trees and merges them together to get a more accurate and stable prediction.**

-In random forests, all the base models are constructed independently using a **different subsample** of the data.

 ### [Decision Tree Regression](https://towardsdatascience.com/decision-trees-in-machine-learning-641b9c4e8052)
 The **decision tree** is a simple machine learning model for getting started with regression tasks.